-Criteria JORC Code explanation Commentary Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
+Criteria JORC Code explanation Commentary samples are dry and recovery is good.
+Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
 Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc.) photography.
 The total length and percentage of the relevant intersections logged.
 RC chips are logged from a representative sample speared from the 1 metre samples.
 Due to the small size of these geological samples the logging is qualitative and visual estimates are therefore unreliable and laboratory analysis only will be reported.
-The logging will include noting whether mineralization is visually present.
-Sub-sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
+The logging will include noting whether mineralisation is visually present.
+Sub- sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
 If non-core, whether riffled, tube sampled, rotary split, etc. and whether sampled wet or dry.
 For all sample types, the nature, quality and appropriateness of the sample preparation technique.
 Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
 Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-half sampling.
-Whether sample sizes are appropriate to the grain size of the material being sampled.
-A bulk sample at 1 metre intervals is collected via a cyclone on the rig with an on board splitter collecting a further representative sample of approximately 2kg per metre.
+Whether sample sizes are appropriate to the grain size of the material being sampled. • A bulk sample at 1 metre intervals is collected via a cyclone on the rig with an on board splitter collecting a further representative sample of approximately 2kg per metre.
 These samples are then speared to produce composite samples of 6 metres.
-If these samples are anomalous (generally greater than 0.1% copper or 0.05 g/t gold) then the I metre splits will be sent to the lab for further assay using approximately 2 kg for each sample.
+If these samples are anomalous then the I metre splits are sent to the lab for further assay using approximately 2 kg for each sample.
 Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
 For geophysical tools, spectrometers, handheld XRF instruments, etc., the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (e.g. standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (i.e. lack of bias) and precision have been established.
-Australian Laboratory Services, a reputable company with many laboratories operating worldwide will be analyzing the samples.
-Where Cu is above 0.1% in the composite samples the intervals will be resampled at 1 and 2 metre intervals and submitted for further analysis with duplicates standards and blanks inserted for each drill hole.
+Australian Laboratory Services, a reputable company with many laboratories operating worldwide have analysed the samples.
+Where Cu is anomalous in the composite samples the intervals have been resampled at 2 metre intervals and submitted for further analysis with duplicates standards and blanks inserted for each drill hole.
 Analysis will be by fire assay using a 50 g charge for gold, and copper and cobalt will be assayed as part of a multi element suite.
 The multi element analysis will be by mixed acid digest with HF and analysis by ICPAES.
 Ore grade samples will be analysed by four acid digest and ICPAES finish.
 Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
 The use of twinned holes.
-Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
-Discuss any adjustment to assay data.
-Composite and 1 or 2 metre sub samples will be compared for consistency but the shorter intervals will take priority.
+Documentation of primary data, data entry procedures, data Composite 2 metre sub samples will be compared for consistency but the shorter intervals will take priority.
 If there is a material discrepancy the intervals will be resampled.
 Data will be collected and entered into a digital file.